za3k/za3k.com/archive/invincible.md

 | 6  | Coolness |

 - Make up a name for your hero, and describe your Hero to all the other Heroes and Villains.
+- Heroes start with 2 HP, or Health Points.
+If the Heroes fail against an Obstacle, they lose 1 HP.
+If you are reduced to 0 HP, you die and the game is over for everyone.
 - Write down the six approaches: **Physical, Smarts, Spirit, Charm, Energy, Coolness**.
 Put a checkmark next to your starting **approach**.
 This is the only approach you can use right now.
-- Heroes start with 2 HP, or Health Points.
-If the Heroes fail against an Obstacle, they lose 1 HP.
-If you are reduced to 0 HP, you die and the game is over for everyone.
-- If you beat a Villain on the last level of their lair, you and the Villain both win and stop playing.
-You can relax and watch the rest of the game.
-- If the Heroes collectively beat all the Villains, the land is safe.
-All Heroes and Villains win, even if you didn't beat a Villain.
 - As you adventure, you will may get sweet loot.
 Loot gives you additional **Approaches**.
 - Loot
     - Each Loot gives the Hero one additional approach.
 You roll randomly to see what approach the loot give you.
     - If you're unlucky, you may get an approach you already have.
 You can give away loot when you get it, but you can't reroll.
     - Once a Hero gets loot, you put a checkmark next to your new approach.
 You can now use that approach to beat Obstacles.
+- Whenever you try to overcome an Obstacle, you pick one of your available **approaches**.
+Each Obstacle will either be vulnerable to that approach, or strong against it.
+If the Obstacle is vulnerable to your approach, you succeed.
+Otherwise, you fail.
+A Villain's description of the Obstacle will give you clues about its vulnerabilites.
+- If you beat a Villain on the last level of their lair, you and the Villain both win and stop playing.
+You can relax and watch the rest of the game.
+- If the Heroes collectively beat all the Villains, the land is safe.
+All Heroes and Villains win, even if you didn't beat a Villain.

 ## Making Villains
 Make up a villain, or roll randomly to make your Villain.
 "I am a(n)..." (roll once per column)